 Camp status

-Once user clicks on one of the buttons, the corresponding information will be shown on a listbox to the left.
+Once a user clicks on one of the buttons, the corresponding information will be shown on a listbox to the left.

 The section for the map will display the campsite’s map with symbols marking the camps as well as their status.